Do any other artists inspire your work?

 What appeals to you about the screen printing process?

 I love that is allows me to be very methodical and precise.
 It enables me to produce crisp, smooth and clean images, exploring shape and form through the layering of colours, textures and painterly marks.
 I love the anticipation of lifting up the screen to see what has happened underneath on the paper.

 Can you describe the process?

 Screen printing is a stencil method of printmaking.
 A fine mesh screen is coated with a photo-sensitive emulsion and left to dry in a darkroom.
 The stencil is transferred onto the screen using ultraviolet light.
-I create stencils from either cut paper or by drawing onto special film using inks, pastels and china graph pencils.
+I create stencils by hand.
 Once the screen is made, ink is forced through the voids in the mesh using a squeegee.
 One colour is printed at a time, so several screens are used to produce a multi-coloured image.

 I press all of my work between tissue paper and weigh it down under heavy boards to flatten perfectly, then I edition the prints in pencil.
 Some pieces are worked into afterwards with white conte crayon or pencil.

 To what extent does nature/landscape inform your practice?